soravux/scoop/doc/examples.rst

    :lines: 29-31
    :linenos:

-As :ref:`stated previously <test-for-main-mandatory>`, you `must` wrap your code with a test for the __main__ name.
+As :ref:`previously stated <test-for-main-mandatory>`, you `must` wrap your code with a test for the __main__ name.
-You can now run your code using the command :program:`python -m scoop`.

 .. literalinclude:: ../examples/piCalcDoc.py
    :lines: 33-34
    :linenos:

+You can now run your code using the command :program:`python -m scoop`.

 Residual sum of squares